gnperdue/CheatSheets/VIM.markdown

 -------------
     zz                                              Redraw the screen with the cursor position in the vertical center of the page.
     z.
-Redraw the screen with the cursor position in the vertical center of the page.
+Redraw the screen with the cursor position in the vertical center of the page. zt                                              Redraw the screen with the cursor position at the top of the page.
     <ctrl-l>                                        Clear and redraw the screen.

 Ex Commands